Asking Fast Radio Bursts for More than Reionization History: EoR Simulation Using grizzly

 where $dP/dz$ is the probability of detecting an FRB per unit redshift (as per Figure \ref{fig:frb_dist}), $z_{\rm min}=6.0$ and $z_{\rm max}=14.5$ are respectively the lower and upper bounds of the EoR redshift window.
 This too is shown in Figure \ref{fig:DM_margin_Nfrb}.

-We introduce the contribution from post-EoR ($0 \leq z \leq 6$) and consider three different scenarios -- (i) Optimistic, where the contribution from the post-EoR is perfectly modelled and completely removed from the data, (ii) Moderate, where the post-EoR contribution is imperfectly removed from the individual ${\rm DM}(z)$ such that the residual low-$z$ contribution remains within $0.5 \sigma_{\rm DM}$ at $z=6$, and (iii) Pessimistic, where the post-EoR contribution is completely present for every FRB measured.
-Note that these three scenarios are differentiated based on the how accurately we know the ${\rm DM}(\boldsymbol{\theta}, z<6)$ for every observed LoS $\boldsymbol{\theta}$ above $z=6$.
-The assumption that we either know the redshifts of every FRB or at least can separate EoR FRBs from the post-EoR FRBs confidently is implicit within all the three scenarios and is itself non-trivial.
+We introduce the contribution from post-EoR ($0 \leq z \leq 6$) and consider three different scenarios -- (i) Optimistic, where the contribution from the post-EoR is perfectly modeled and completely removed from the data, (ii) Moderate, where the post-EoR contribution is imperfectly removed from the individual ${\rm DM}(z)$ such that the residual\footnote{We computed the $\sigma_{\rm DM}$ for ${\rm DM}_{\rm IGM}(z=6)$ slice using different LoS from low-$z$ simulations of IGM.
+We generated a residual ${\rm DM}_{\rm IGM}$ field with mean zero (corresponding to the Optimistic scenario) and Gaussian scale of $0.5 \sigma_{\rm DM}$, and added this to the ${\rm DM}_{\rm EoR}$.} low-$z$ contribution remains within $0.5 \sigma_{\rm DM}$ at $z=6$, and (iii) Pessimistic, where the post-EoR contribution is completely present for every FRB measured.
+Note that these three scenarios are differentiated based on how accurately we know the ${\rm DM}(\boldsymbol{\theta}, z<6)$ for every observed LoS $\boldsymbol{\theta}$ above $z=6$.
+The assumption that we either know the redshifts of every FRB or at least can separate EoR FRBs from the post-EoR FRBs confidently is implicit within all three scenarios and is itself nontrivial.
 Apart from the fact that the boundary between EoR and post-EoR is still fuzzy, the erroneous/indeterminate FRB redshifts can cause a spill over the boundary.
-This may bias our estimators and we plan to investigate this in greater detail in future studies.
+This may bias our estimators, and we plan to investigate this in greater detail in future studies.